grafana/grafana/docs/sources/features/datasources/loki.md

 The [same rules that apply for Prometheus Label Selectors](https://prometheus.io/docs/prometheus/latest/querying/basics/#instant-vector-selectors) apply for Loki Log Stream Selectors.

-Another way to add a label selector, is in the table section, clicking on the **Filter** button beside a label will add the label to the query expression.
+Another way to add a label selector is in the table section.
+Click **Filter** beside a label to add the label to the query expression.
 This even works for multiple queries and will add the label selector to each query.

 ### Search Expression